Skip to main content

 After UIA receives a PAA, the business owner or officer will receive a Post Audit Letter mailed to the address on the business’ MiWAM account.

-Interested in how long an audit takes or why you were selected?
-Check out the FAQ for more popular questions.
+Interested in how long an audit takes, why you were selected or looking for commonly used fact sheets related to audits?
+Check out the FAQ for more information.